buildkite/export-build-example/README.md

 # export-build-example
 A pipeline template example to export builds via the API, stores the results as JSON file

-This repository is an example [Buildkite](https://buildkite.com/) pipeline for running scripts to get Build data to be stored S3 Bucket, Artifact, or to the Local Machine
+This repository is an example [Buildkite](https://buildkite.com/) pipeline for running scripts to get build data exported  to S3 Bucket, Artifact, or to the Local Machine

 The scripts in the src/ folder, can be used for:
 * Get Files Locally: /src/export.sh